Institutions of society examples. Social institution: concept, types, functions

 2) by composition:

-a) nuclear (simple) - consist of a husband, wife and children (full) or with the absence of one of the parents (incomplete);
+a) nuclear (simple) - consisting of a husband, wife and children (complete) or with the absence of one of the parents (incomplete);

 b) complex – include representatives of several generations;